yesusbc/PeopleCounterApp/README.md

-# Deploy a People Counter App at the Edge
+# People Counter App at the Edge

 | Details            |              |
 |-----------------------|---------------|